Integrality in the Steinberg module and the top-dimensional cohomology of SL_n(O_K)

-As for Theorem~\ref{maintheorem:nonvanishing}, the projection $\Tits_n(K) \rightarrow \Tits_n(K)/\GL_n \O_K$ induces a map By Equation~\eqref{eq:dualizing}, this map rationally factors through $\HH^{\GLvcd}(\GL_n\O_K;\Q)$.
-It turns out that $\Tits_n(K)/\GL_n\O_K$ is also a spherical building (see Proposition \ref{proposition:quotientdesc} below).
-The hard part in proving Theorem~\ref{maintheorem:nonvanishing} is showing that this map is surjective.
-This is difficult because the apartments of $\Tits_n(K)$ that generate $\St_n(K)$ are made up of $n!$ simplices, while the apartments of $\Tits_n(K)/\GL_n \O_K$ have only $2^{n-1}$ simplices.
+It turns out that the space $\Tits_n(K)/\GL_n\O_K$ is also a spherical building (see Proposition \ref{proposition:quotientdesc} below).
+Proving that the map \eqref{eqn:provesurj} is surjective is difficult because the apartments of $\Tits_n(K)$ that generate $\St_n(K)$ are made up of $n!$ simplices, while the apartments of $\Tits_n(K)/\GL_n \O_K$ have only $2^{n-1}$ simplices.
 Since $n!\gg 2^{n-1}$, most apartments of $\Tits_n(K)$ will be draped over a huge number of apartments in the quotient, and it is difficult to describe the resulting homology class.
 However, we show that by making careful choices, each apartment of $\Tits_n(K)/\GL_n \O_K$ can be lifted to a certain special apartment of $\Tits_n(K)$ for which all of the remaining $n!-2^{n-1}$ simplices exactly cancel each other out, leaving the desired homology class.
 This requires a delicate combinatorial argument.